-X.1.1 Actor Descriptions and Actor Profile Requirements
+44.1.1 Actor Descriptions and Actor Profile Requirements

-Most requirements are documented in Transactions (Volume 2) and Content Modules (Volume 245 3).
+Most requirements are documented in Transactions (Volume 2) and Content Modules (Volume 3).
 This section documents any additional requirements on profile's actors.

-X.1.1.1 Protocol Manager
+44.1.1.1 Protocol Manager

-The Protocol Manager is required to support collecting protocols by query/retrieve from a separate Protocol Archive.
+260 The Protocol Manager is required to support collecting protocols by query/retrieve from a separate Protocol Archive.
 When the Protocol Manager is grouped with a Protocol Archive, it is still required to support Query/Retrieve but it is permitted to use internal mechanisms to access protocols in the grouped Protocol Archive.

-The Protocol Manager shall support distributing protocols as directed by the user to Acquisition Modalities using [RAD-Y1].
+The Protocol Manager shall support distributing protocols as directed by the user to Acquisition Modalities using [RAD-121].

-The Protocol Manager shall not modify constraints for which the Modifiable Constraint Flag (0082,0038) has been set to NO.
+The Protocol Manager shall not modify constraints for which the Modifiable Constraint Flag (0082,0038) has been set to NO. The Protocol Manager shall not introduce new items to any Parameters Specification Sequence (0018,9913) in the protocol.

-When a Protocol is approved, the Protocol Manager shall send a copy of the corresponding Protocol Approval instance to all appropriate Acquisition Modalities (e.g., ones to which it has distributed a copy of the Defined Procedure Protocol(s) referenced in the disapproval).
+When a protocol is approved or disapproved, the Protocol Manager shall send a copy of the corresponding Protocol Approval instance to all appropriate Acquisition Modalities (e.g., ones to which it has distributed a copy of the Defined Procedure Protocol(s) referenced in the approval or disapproval).

-X.1.1.2 Acquisition Modality
+44.1.1.2 Acquisition Modality

-The Acquisition Modality shall be configurable to activate/deactivate Protocol Update Push

-Mode and maintain a list of push destinations.
+The Acquisition Modality shall be configurable to activate/deactivate Protocol Update Push Mode and maintain a list of push destinations.
 When Protocol Update Push Mode is active, the Acquisition Modality shall generate a DICOM Defined Protocol instance and send it to the list of push destinations when a defined protocol is created or modified on the console.
+The Acquisition